chef-boneyard/chef-web-docs-2016/includes_delivery_integration/includes_delivery_integration_bitbucket_ssl_trust.rst

 Run the following steps to set up self-signed certificates for |chef delivery_short|.

-.. note:: This is only required if the |bitbucket| uses a self-signed SSL certificate.
+.. note:: This is only required if the |bitbucket| uses a self-signed SSL certificate or an internal certificate authority.